morganwallace19/markdown-finish/HugoPresentation.md

 ### Hugo Netlify Presentation

 Netlify is one of the most popular site hosting platforms.
-This presentation is about Netlify and about Hugo.
+This presentation is about Netlify.